Introduction: MAX CUT 2 Circular Saw Crosscut & Miter Jig

 Step 5: Cutting the Back Support

-Raise the saw to this max height then set the saw in the track.
+Raise the saw to this maximum height.
+Then set the saw in the track.

-Square up as shown in the picture.
-Then measure the back, middle, and the front of the track.
-Your should have the same measurement at all three points.
+Square up (as shown in the picture).
+Then measure the back, middle, and front of the track.
+You should have the same measurements at all three points.

-Take this measurement and cut the 2 by 2 for the back support.
+Take this measurement and cut the 2 x 2 for the back support.

 Step 6: Attach the Track Guide

 Set the back support on the rear of the base.
-Then place the large side of the track on the two support.
-I placed the track so that the saw blade sits approx 18 in from the end (referring to the side of where the stop block sit)
+Then, place the large side of the track on the two supports.
+I placed the track so that the saw blade sits approximately 18 inches from the end (referring to the side of where the stop block sits).

-Take a 2 by 2 and clamp it down.
-Then take a framing square and square up the 2 by 2 to the front support.
-There should be no gaps in between the framing square and either 2 by 2.
+Take a 2 x 2, and clamp it down.
+Then take a framing square and square up the 2 x 2 to the front support.
+There should be no gaps in between the framing square and either 2 x 2.

-Pull the large saw base to the 2 by 2 and clamp it down.
-One final time check the squaring on the track to the front support.
-If everything looks good clamp it down and screw it in place.
-Don't forget to flush the screws head so they clear the base plate of the saw.
+Pull the large saw base to the 2 x 2, and clamp it down.
+One final time, check the squaring on the track to the front support.
+If everything looks good, clamp it down and screw it in place.
+Don't forget to flush the screws' heads, so they clear the base plate of the saw.

 Step 7: Attach the Back Support